kalampoka/advanced-text-cleaner/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use, distribute, and modify it as per the license terms.
+This project uses the GNU Affero General Public License v3.0 (AGPL-3.0).
+If you use the code anywhere, even in a web service, you MUST open-source your modifications.

 ## Contributing